arangodb/docs/3.11/data-modeling-databases.md

 ## Database names

 You can give each database you create a name to identify and access it.
-The name needs to be unique and conform to the naming convention for databases.
+The name needs to be unique and conform to the naming constraints for databases.

-There are two naming conventions available for database names: the **traditional** and the **extended** naming conventions.
-Whether the former or the latter is active depends on the `--database.extended-names` startup option.
+There are two naming constraints available for database names: the **traditional** and the **extended** naming constraints.
+Whether the former or the latter are active depends on the `--database.extended-names` startup option.
-The extended naming convention is used if enabled, allowing many special and UTF-8 characters in database names.
-If set to `false` (default), the traditional naming convention is enforced.
+The extended naming constraints are used if enabled, allowing many special and UTF-8 characters in database names.
+If set to `false` (default), the traditional naming constraints are enforced.

 {% hint 'info' %}
-The extended naming convention is an **experimental** feature but will become the norm in a future version.
+The extended naming constraints are an **experimental** feature but they will become the norm in a future version.
 Drivers and client applications should be prepared for this feature.
 {% endhint %}

-The restrictions of the two naming conventions are:
+The restrictions for database names are as follows:

-- For the **traditional** naming convention:
+- For the **traditional** naming constraints:
   - Database names must only consist of the letters `a` to `z` (both lower and upper case allowed), the numbers `0` to `9`, and the underscore (`_`) or dash (`-`) symbols.